 - Press Enter.

-6. Eliminate Space Characters with TRIM Function
+Method 6 – Eliminate Spaces with the TRIM Function

-The general syntax for this function is,
+The general syntax for this function is:

 =TRIM(